PRpillar/screenshot-app/README.md

 ## GitHub Actions

-This repository is configured to run the script automatically every Sunday at 6 AM (UTC) using GitHub Actions.
+This repository is configured to run the script automatically on 28th day of every month at 6 AM (UTC) using GitHub Actions.
 The workflow is defined in .github/workflows/monthly.yml.

 You can modify the schedule in the workflow file by changing the cron syntax in the on.schedule section.